-- In a large pot, heat olive oil over medium heat.
-Finely dice green onions and carrots, throw into pot, and let cook for 3-4 minutes or until carrots begin to soften.
+In a large pot, heat olive oil over medium heat.
+Add scallions and carrots.
+Let cook for 4 to 5 minutes or until carrots begin to soften.

-- Next, add lentils, curry powder, ginger, and chili powder.
-Stir and let cook until spices become fragrant, 1-2 minutes.
-Stir in veggie broth and bring to a boil then reduce to a simmer, cooking until lentils are soft, 10-15 minutes.
+Next, add lentils, curry powder, ginger.
+Stir and let cook until spices become fragrant, 1 to 2 minutes.
+Stir in veggie broth and bring to a boil then reduce to a simmer, cooking until lentils are soft, 10 to 15 minutes.

-- Remove from heat and using either an immersion blender or a regular blender, puree until soup is smooth.
-Return soup back to stove, stir in coconut milk, and heat soup for another two minutes, tasting and adding spices as you like.
+Remove from heat and using either an immersion blender or a regular blender, puree until soup is smooth.
+Return soup back to stove, stir in coconut milk, and heat soup for another few minutes, adding spices and salt to taste.